cndpost/readings/Readme.md

 <H1> Implementing a char server in GOLANG </H1>
-This article was originally from <a href="" > </a> but the code in the original article is not working due to its dependencies has changed.
+This article was originally from <a href="https://tutorialedge.net/golang/golang-websockets-tutorial/" >Here </a> but the code in the original article is not working due to its dependencies has changed.
 I have corrected the code and made it working with the version of dependencies that I maintained together with this article.